 To prevent sexual harassment lawsuits, business owners can take a few basic steps to protect their employees and manage business risks, starting with creating a formal sexual harassment policy.
 Consider including:

 Review the policy with all employees, and encourage them to ask questions.
-For tips on how to handle a sexual harassment complaint, read "How to Handle Sexual Harassment Complaints: A Primer for Small Businesses."
+For tips on how to handle a sexual harassment complaint, read "Tips for responding to sexual harassment complaints at your small business."

-Our survey found that 53 percent of small business owners provide some type of sexual harassment training, but that means 47 percent don’t.
-Mandatory sexual harassment training can help reduce the chances or an incident occurring at your business.
-Consider providing training to new hires and holding an annual training for all employees.
+Our survey found that 53% of small business owners provide some type of sexual harassment training, but that means 47% don’t.
+Mandatory sexual harassment training can help reduce the chances of an incident occurring at your business.
+Consider training new hires, as well as training all employees annually.